If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 America's favorite fetch-obsessed family dog.

-Vizslas are one of the best dogs for runners thanks to their lean build and incredible endurance.
-Bred as hunting dogs, they thrive on sustained activity and love staying close to their owners.
+Vizslas are one of the best dogs for runners.
+Lean build, deep endurance, bred to hunt all day.
+They thrive on sustained activity and want to stay close to their owners.

 Best for: Long-distance runners, marathoners